-- (a) The commission is hereby empowered to may promulgate, adopt, amend or repeal rules, in accordance with §29A-3A-1 et seq. of this code, subject to §18B-1-3 of this code.
-This grant of rule-making authority does not limit, overrule, restrict, supplant or supersede the rule-making authority provided to the exempted schools. - (b) The council is hereby empowered to may promulgate, adopt, amend or repeal rules in accordance with §29A-3A-1 et seq. of this code, subject to §18B-1-3 of this code.
-This grant of rule-making power extends only to those areas over which the council has been granted specific authority and jurisdiction by law. - (c) As it relates to the authority granted to governing boards of state institutions of higher education to promulgate, adopt, amend or repeal any rule under this code:
+(a) The commission is hereby empowered to may promulgate, adopt, amend or repeal rules, in accordance with §29A-3A-1 et seq. of this code, subject to section three of this article.
+This grant of rule-making authority does not limit, overrule, restrict, supplant or supersede the rule-making authority provided to the exempted schools.

+5 (b) The council is hereby empowered to may promulgate, adopt, amend or repeal rules in 6 accordance with §29A-3A-1 et seq. of this code, subject to section three of this article.
+This grant 7 of rule-making power extends only to those areas over which the council has been granted 8 specific authority and jurisdiction by law.

+(c) As it relates to the authority granted to governing boards of state institutions of higher

+10 education to promulgate, adopt, amend or repeal any rule under this code: